-Figure 2 illustrates the mean muscle activity elicited from the trail leg during first 3 defined phases of the pitch.
+Figure 2 illustrates the mean muscle activity elicited from the trail leg during the first 3 defined phases of the pitch.
 Electromyography data for the trail leg was only reported for the first 3 phases of the pitch through ball release.
-After ball release, the trail leg was not in contact with the ground; therefore, EMG data would not have any substantial value to the pitching motion.
+After the ball release, the trail leg was not in contact with the ground; therefore, EMG data would not have any substantial value to the pitching motion.
 The trail leg elicited minimal to moderate amounts of muscle activity from all 5 of the muscles tested based on the standardized isometric contractions during phase 1.
 In phase 2, trail leg musculature elicited significantly greater muscle activity compared with phase 1.
 In phase 3, the trail leg musculature generally elicited the highest muscle activity for all 5 muscles tested during the first 3 defined phases of the pitch.

 Stride Leg Electromyography